torrejonv/teranode/docs/architecture/architecture.md

 - **Efficiency and Scalability**: By validating subtrees in real-time, the system can efficiently manage a high throughput of transactions, reducing bottlenecks that would otherwise arise during block validation.

 - **Handling Unvalidated Transactions**: If a subtree contains a transaction that hasn't been previously validated or "blessed," the Validator service must retrieve and validate that transaction.
 If the transaction is valid, it is added to the block assembly process.
-If it is invalid due to issues like missing inputs or double-spending attempts, the transaction and its subtree are not accepted ("blessed").
+If it is invalid due to issues like missing inputs, the transaction and its subtree are not accepted ("blessed").

 #### 4.5.3.
 Block Validation Details: